How seriously should investors consider the impact of Musk’s tweets on cryptos?

 Elon Musk has a love-hate relationship with cryptocurrencies.
-Although he keeps throwing hints of his undying love for cryptos, his flip-flops affirm that the relationship is ‘complicated’
+Although he keeps throwing hints of his undying love for cryptos, his flip-flops affirm that the relationship is ‘complicated’.
+We deconstruct how this love affair leaves already volatile crypto currencies hyper-volatile

 Listen to this article